 A fierce competitor, Roberts has instilled her team with a never-say-die mindset that has led to a number of big comebacks.
-In her fifth season at the helm, the Tigers erased 10-point deficits in 13 different games, including a Big West Quarterfinal win at UC Santa Barbara.
+In her fifth season at the helm (2010-11) the Tigers erased 10-point deficits in 13 different games, including a Big West Quarterfinal win at UC Santa Barbara.
 The Tigers snapped a 24-game losing streak at the Thunderdome by ending the game on a 31-13 run to topple regular season co-champion.

 While their number of double-digit comebacks decreased from the previous year, the 2011-12 Tigers had learned to close out games with authority: Pacific rallied from down 10 points in the final 2:12 to force overtime in a win at Nevada; slammed the door against Florida with seven points in the final 29 seconds; finished off Fullerton with a 6-0 game-ending run in a five-point win; and ran off a 12-2 run at UC Santa Barbara for a four-point win.

 Pacific finished tied for third in the Big West in 2011-12, the highest BWC finish since 2004.
 Roberts has guided Pacific to three top four finishes in the BWC in her six seasons.

-In her six seasons, the Tigers have racked up 20 All-Big West team honors, five All-Freshman Team honors, and the 2009-10 Sixth Woman of the Year award; as well as two All-West Coast Conference selections, a WCC All-Freshman pick, and the 2014 WCC Newcomer of the Year.
+In her eight seasons, the Tigers have racked up 25 All-Big West team honors, five All-Freshman Team honors, and the 2009-10 Sixth Woman of the Year award; as well as two All-West Coast Conference selections, a WCC All-Freshman pick, and the 2014 WCC Newcomer of the Year.